Request a Demo Contact Us

 • A listing of deductions made

 This requirement can and is best satisfied when processing Indiana payroll.
-Employers who are struggling with such requirements due to outdated or even manual paper processes should contact an Indiana Payroll Service for help.
+Employers struggling with such requirements due to outdated or manual paper processes should contact an Indiana Payroll Service for help.

 Employer Requirements

-In addition to properly paying employees, employers must also display the Indiana Minimum Wage Poster in a conspicuous place in the area where employees are
+Along with properly paying employees, employers must also display the Indiana Minimum Wage Poster in a conspicuous place in the area where employees are employed.

 It is important that employers ensure minimum wage compliance.
 Although rather straightforward, noncompliance and violations can land employers in a world of trouble.
 Modern payroll software can help.